aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/read-multiple-ics-events-aspose-email-java/_index.md

 ## Quick Answers
 - **What library handles multiple calendar events?** Aspose.Email for Java
 - **Which Maven coordinates do I need?** `com.aspose:aspose-email:25.4` with `jdk16` classifier
-- **Do I need an Aspose.Email license?** Yes, a license unlocks full functionality (see **aspose email license** section)
+- **Do I need an Aspose.Email license?** Yes, a license unlocks full functionality (see **aspose email license java** section)
 - **Can I parse an ICS file without a trial?** A free trial works, but a license is required for production
 - **What Java version is required?** JDK 16 or later is recommended

-## What are multiple calendar events?
+## What is parse ics file java?
-**Multiple calendar events** are individual meeting, appointment, or reminder entries stored together in an iCalendar (ICS) file.
-Each event contains details such as start time, end time, location, and description, allowing seamless import into any calendar‑aware application.
+Parsing an iCalendar (ICS) file in Java means reading the plain‑text format defined by the iCalendar RFC and converting each `VEVENT` component into a usable Java object.
+With Aspose.Email, the heavy lifting is done for you, so you can focus on business logic instead of low‑level parsing.

 ## Why use Aspose.Email for this task?
 Aspose.Email provides a high‑performance, pure‑Java API that abstracts the complexities of the iCalendar format.
 It lets you read, create, and modify calendar data without dealing with low‑level parsing, making it ideal for enterprise‑grade solutions.